tambo/musical-consequences/README.md

 # musical-consequences
->*Turning the class paper and pencil consequences game into musical fun*
+>*Turning the classic paper and pencil consequences game into musical fun*